dirkgroenen/simple-jQuery-slider/README.md

 Installation
 ------------

 Include jQuery, simpleSlider.js, touchSwipe.js (optional if you want touch support) and transit.js in your `head`.
-Not using the transit.js from the src folder?
-Don't forget to change the `useTransitionEnd` to <b>true</b>.
+The slider will automatically change transit's `useTransitionEnd` property to `true`.
+You can disable this by setting `updateTransit: false` in your options.
 ```code
 <script src="http://code.jquery.com/jquery-1.10.1.min.js"></script>
 <script src="http://code.jquery.com/jquery-migrate-1.2.1.min.js"></script>